bclemenzi/sans-server/README.md

   * SAP Web application front-end with Unauthenticated and Authenticated pages
   * Project properties file used at runtime
   * Configuration schema to allow for the isolation of multiple deployments:  Multi-Engineer Development, QA, Production
-  * JUnit test harness for locally invoking your Lambda functions before deployment
+  * JUnit test harness for locally testing your Lambda functions before deployment

 Demo Site
 ---------------